rohitmodh/DynamicMappingSystem/README.md

 ### 🛠 **Interfaces (Application.Interfaces)**
 - **IMapHandler**: Defines the method for handling the mapping of data between different data models.
 - **IFormatConfigProvider**: Fetches format definitions (e.g., `dataformat.json`) for validation purposes.
+- **IMappingStrategy**: Represents a strategy interface for applying specific types of property mappings.
 - **IFormatConfigProviderFactory**: Resolves the appropriate data format provider based on the format type (e.g., JSON, Mongo).
 - **IMappingRuleProvider**: Defines the contract for all mapping providers.
 A provider is responsible for retrieving the mapping rules from the data source (JSON, MongoDB, etc.).
   - **Key Methods**: